Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Batch Analysis

-The example below demonstrates how to perform multiple analyses over one set of documents in a single request.
+[Long-running operation](#long-running-operations) [`begin_analyze_batch_actions`][analyze_batch_actions] performs multiple analyses over one set of documents in a single request.
 Currently batching is supported using any combination of the following Text Analytics APIs in a single request:

 - Entities Recognition
 - PII Entities Recognition
+- Linked Entity Recognition
 - Key Phrase Extraction

-This sample demonstrates the usage for [long-running operations](#long-running-operations)

 ```python
 from azure.core.credentials import AzureKeyCredential